jujumiago/living-civilization-framework/MEASUREMENT.md

 ## Measurement and Learning Framework

-Measurement within the Living Civilization Framework explores how individuals, communities, organizations, and societies may understand progress and identify opportunities for improvement.
+Measurement within the Living Civilization Framework (LCF) explores ways individuals, communities, organizations, and societies may understand progress and identify opportunities for learning and improvement.

+The concepts presented are intended as discussion and evaluation tools rather than universal measurement standards.

 Measurement is not intended to define human worth.